There was an error with your log in

 If your group has cyclers under the age of 18, contact us prior to booking to make arrangements.

-The most important thing is to check your entry requirements with official websites or embassies.
-Here are some general suggestions on how to get the “Cuba Visa”:
+In general, check your entry requirements with official websites or embassies.
+Here are some general suggestions on how to get the “Cuban Visa”:

 • Apply through the Cuban Embassy or Consulate closest to you.